 LAMP Fellows are expected to commit to a full-time engagement with the Fellowship.
 The Fellows cannot pursue any additional academic or professional assignments during their engagement as a LAMP Fellow.

 The Fellowship starts from the middle of June with a rigorous 1-month long training.
-The Fellows will be assigned to their respective Member of Parliament during the Monsoon session of Parliament and will continue to work with the MP till the end of the Budget session the following year.
+The Fellows will be assigned to their respective Member of Parliament during the Monsoon session of Parliament and will continue to work with the MP till the end of the Budget session of the following year.

 The role of a LAMP Fellow requires full-time commitment.
 The periods when Parliament is in session will be the busiest time of the year for anyone working with Parliamentarians.
 MPs are usually in Parliament between 10 AM and 6 PM.
 MPs typically meet with their Fellows and assign work either before they go to Parliament or after they return.
 During the session LAMP Fellows may have to brief their MPs on short notice on any matter.
 Hence, the workload will be high while Parliament is in session and the LAMP Fellow must be open to flexible working hours.
-The work of each LAMP Fellow will therefore differ greatly, depending on the work and requirements of their respective MPs.
+The work of each LAMP Fellow will therefore differ, depending on the work and requirements of their respective MPs.

 Selection Process